 These are the symptoms to look for and they can be spotted right before your child has the barking cough so you at least know what is happening in advance, sometimes it happens to fast and you won’t catch it but at least you will know how to deal with croup.

-Croup usually develops from a cold (unfortunately colds are very common), as an infection of the upper airway which obstructs breathing due to inflammation.
+According to mayoclinic.org croup usually develops from a cold (unfortunately colds are very common), as an infection of the upper airway which obstructs breathing due to inflammation.
 This causes a barking cough almost like a seal.
-You may notice your child has a slight cough, low grade fever and reddish colored eyes just before having croup.
+You may notice your child has a slight cough, low-grade fever, and reddish colored eyes just before having croup.

 Croup affects children five years old and younger and happens around the fall or spring and will be worse at night and in the early morning.
 It is aggravated by crying and coughing which makes the swelling worse.

 The good news is that the symptoms only last about 3 to 5 days and are only contagious for the first three days.

 Croup can be dangerous if the swelling starts to close off the airway (which is small in babies and toddlers) if you see the following symptoms go to the ER right away!!

 When to see a doctor